DataDog/hiring-engineers/answers.md

 ![Hello World Check](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/hello-world-check.png)

 Alright now its time to start writing the random sample.
 But first, I want to build out my configuration file.
-I know the check needs to be run multiple times so that there will be enough data to have visuals of in Level 2.
+I know the check needs to be run multiple times so that there will be enough data to have visuals for in Level 2.
 I'll put min_collection_interval of 3 (seconds) so that I can see if its working quickly
  I'm not sure what to put for the instances section yet, but I'll come back to that.

 Now to write the randomsample.py.